gtechuk/kiwi-builder/README.md

 Docker container for building ISO OS Images with Kiwi.

+By default the image builds one of the Kiwi Leap JeOS 42.3 example.

 ## Run

 To create an ISO from the Leap JeOS 42.3 example using docker-compose: